Humen-debug/AR-archaeology-app/README.md

 ## Pre-requisites

 This project uses Expo for React Native.
-To use the packages provided by Expo, please install them by running `yarn` first.
+Ensure your node version is lower than 17 because the Expo Cli in this project does not support Node version 17+.
+You can use [Node Version Manager (nvm)](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).
+To use the packages provided by Expo, please install them by running `yarn`.

 For better type annotation, typescript is recommended.

 ## To begin the app [DEV]

+- Run `nvm use 16.xx.x` for node version configuration, if your current node version is larger or equal to 17.
 - Run `yarn` for install packages.
 - Enable developer mode and connect your tester device
   - [Android]: <https://developer.android.com/codelabs/basic-android-kotlin-compose-connect-device#0>.